 Air Purifiers vs. UV Lights – Which is Recommended?

-Service Experts Heating & Air Conditioning suggest installing UV lights for enhanced indoor air quality.
+Stevenson Service Experts suggest installing UV lights for enhanced indoor air quality.
 This solution can offer relief to people suffering from asthma and allergies, namely in hot, humid settings where microorganisms thrive.
 Unlike air purifiers, UV lights can: